contagon/handbook/handbook/38-church-policies-and-guidelines.md

 The Church discourages artificial insemination or in vitro fertilization using sperm from anyone but the husband or an egg from anyone but the wife.
 However, this is a personal matter that is ultimately left to the judgment and prayerful consideration of a lawfully married man and woman.

+For information about the sealing of children who are conceived by artificial insemination or in vitro fertilization, see [38.4.2.6].

-See also “[Adoption]” (Gospel Topics, topics.ChurchofJesusChrist.org).
+See also “[Adoption]” (Topics and Questions, topics.ChurchofJesusChrist.org).

 ### 38.6.10 Incest